 Here listed eight characteristics of special design for industrial grade:

-- Components: Industrial Network switch components have higher requirements for selection and should have better adapted to the needs of industrial production sites.
+- Components: Industrial Ethernet Switch components have higher requirements for selection and should have better adapted to the needs of industrial production sites.

 - Mechanical environment: By adopting IP30/40 standard, Industrial Ethernet switches can better adapt to harsh mechanical environments, including vibration, shock, corrosion, dust, and water.